idleberg/Bootstrap-Listr/README.md

 * Optional columns for size, modified date, permissions (the latter is disabled by default)
 * Document icons (enabled by default)
-* [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icons (disabled by default)
+* Font Awesome icons (disabled by default)
 * Column sorting (enabled by default)
 * List of ignored files

-### File name
+### Naming

-If you prefer a different file name for the script, don't forget to add it as new `DirectoryIndex`.
+If you prefer a different file name for the script, you can rename it without worrying about the ignore list.
+Just don't forget to add it as new `DirectoryIndex`.
 Please refer to the [Apache documation](http://httpd.apache.org/docs/2.2/mod/mod_dir.html) for details.

+### Font Awesome

+To display icons based on file-types, you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) support.
+Note that this will require extra resources, hence increase the load time.

 ### Theming